ViscousTests/website/content/docs/lifestyle-optimizations/daily-habits.md

    digesting fat/salt keeps me awake).
     - *Enforcement mechanism:* I have a calendar event every day starting at 5:30 that reminds me of this item.

+### Food Reactions

+How I personally react to different foods in 2025.

+#### Animal Products

+ - **Fish:** Often make me feel tired/sleepy when digesting.
+   Not great to overeat on.
+I like to eat regularly for the omega-3s.
+ - **Dairy:** Makes me gassy and generally not feel great.
+ - **Eggs:** No issues, although can take longer to digest than other foods; not great to eat them if my next meal will be soon.

+#### Legumes

+ - **Tofu:** No issues digesting.
+ - **Beans/Chickpeas/Lentils:** When I eat these plain, I tend to stay hungry for a while and eat a lot of them.
+   This invariably leads to me feeling very overfull and tired, as they are also hard for me to digest.
+ - **Peanut Products:** Good in small quantities, but very easy to overdo.
+   - **Peanut Butter:** Very easy for me to overeat and feel really bad for many hours afterward as I digest.
+   - **Peanuts:** Generally make me feel ok when I eat them.
+   - **Peanut Protein Powder:** I tolerate this really well even in higher quantities, making me think that the oil in peanuts is the main thing I react poorly too.

+#### Grains

+ - **Rolled Oats:** I love oats and even eat them raw.
+   I don't have any issues eating/digesting them.
+ - **Brown Rice:** Good in small quantities, too much can make me feel bloated.
+ - **White Rice:** Similar to brown rice, but I can eat more of it.

+#### Fruits

+ - **Apples:** No issues here!
+ - **Bananas:** For some reason, eating bananas alone can give me a short-lived headache and seems to mess with my energy.

+#### Vegetables

+ - **Cabbage:** I love cabbage, and it seems to be very easy for me to digest.
+ - **Broccoli:** Good in smaller quantities, too much can make me feel bloated.

 ## Tasks